SAP/ai-sdk-java/docs/adrs/005-release-strategy.md

 > 1. New AI SDK versions are released roughly every 2 weeks, shortly after new AI Core versions have been released to **all** landscapes.
 > 2. Any _publicly available release_ of the AI SDKs must only contain _public API_ for AI Core features available in **any** landscape under the service plan _extended_.
-> 3. E2E tests run automatically against canary EU12 only.
+> 3. E2E tests run automatically against canary only (EU12 for Java and JS, EU10 for Python).
 Production EU10 can be used for manual test runs.

 Further explanations and notes: